top of page

-Feelings and Emotions Following a Miscarriage
+Feelings and Emotions following a Miscarriage

 “I had two perfectly normal and healthy pregnancies before this one and it simply never occurred to me that I would miscarry.
 I went to the hospital for my first scan full of excitement only to discover that I had a missed miscarriage.
 I was utterly shocked and initially didn’t actually believe it”.